microsoft/fabricrealtimelab/modules/module07d.md

 ![Add X-Axis Constant Line](../images/module07/pbid-addcurrdatetovisual.png)

 You can also add other features, like solid vertical lines (modifying the visual's gridlines).
-When complete, your chart should look similar to the image below, where the dashed line on the predictions chart shows the current time, the past is shaded slightly, and lines appear for 12 hour block:
+When complete, your chart should look similar to the image below, where the dashed line on the predictions chart shows the current time while the past is shaded slightly.
+Naturally, the position of the line and shaded area will vary slightly depending on the time of day:

 ![X-Axis Constant Line](../images/module07/pbid-withline.png)

 With the relationships in place, all visual should cross filter, so when selecting either a symbol on a chart, or market, all elements should react accordingly.
-In the image below, the IDGD stock is selected on the real-time chart, and it updated the prediction chart to show only the selected symbol, as well as the market the stock is in:
+In the image below, the IDGD stock is selected on the predictions chart:

 ![Cross Filtering](../images/module07/pbid-crossfilter.png)